roymasad/peanut-stash/README.md

 * Ready out of the box to try out
 * Access your stash of terminal commands anywhere you login
 * Stash, pop, execute, categorise, clipboard copy, ask ai, edit, share commands quickly with colleagues
+* Run quick alias shortcuts from the terminal that map to full length commands/templates with optional variables
 * Open links in browser from terminal console
 * Attach notes to stashed peanut texts to remind you what the commands do and add context
 * Manage cloud users to share text peanut with